Otago: Geography

 Beginning in the west, the geography of Otago consists of high alpine mountains.
 The highest peak in Otago (and highest outside the Aoraki / Mount Cook area) is Mount Aspiring / Tititea, which is on the Main Divide.
 From the high mountains the rivers discharge into large glacial lakes.
-In this part of Otago glacial activity – both recent and very old – dominates the landscape, with large 'U' shaped valleys and rivers which have high sediment loads.
+In this part of Otago glacial activity – both recent and very old – dominates the landscape, with large U-shaped valleys and rivers which have high sediment loads.
 River flows also vary dramatically, with large flood flows occurring after heavy rain.
-Lakes Wakatipu, Wānaka, and Hāwea form the sources of the Clutha / Matau-au, the largest river (by discharge) in New Zealand.
+Lakes Wakatipu, Wānaka, and Hāwea form the sources of the Clutha River / Mata-Au, the largest river (by discharge) in New Zealand.
 The Clutha flows generally to the southeast through Otago and discharges near Balclutha.
 The river has been used for hydroelectric power generation, with large dams at Clyde and Roxburgh.
-The traditional northern boundary of the region, the Waitaki River, is also heavily utilised for hydroelectricity, though the region's current official boundaries put much of that river's catchment in Canterbury.

 The country's fourth-longest river, the Taieri, also has both its source and outflow in Otago, rising from rough hill country and following a broad horseshoe-shaped path, north, then east, and finally southeast, before reaching the Pacific Ocean.
 Along its course it forms two notable geographic features – the broad high valley of the Strath-Taieri in its upper reaches, and the fertile Taieri Plains as it approaches the ocean.

 Travelling east from the mountains, the Central Otago drylands predominate.
-These are Canterbury-Otago tussock grasslands dominated by the block mountains, upthrust schist mountains.
+These are Canterbury–Otago tussock grasslands dominated by the block mountains, upthrust schist mountains.
 In contrast to Canterbury, where the Northwest winds blow across the plains without interruption, in Otago the block mountains impede and dilute the effects of the Nor'wester.

 The main Central Otago centres, such as Alexandra and Cromwell, are found in the intermontane basins between the block mountains.
 The schist bedrock influence extends to the eastern part of Otago, where remnant volcanics mark its edge.
 The remains of the most spectacular of these are the Miocene volcanics centred on Otago Harbour.
 Elsewhere, basalt outcrops can be found along the coast and at other sites.

 Comparatively similar terrain exists in the high plateau land of the Maniototo Plain, which lies to the east of Central Otago, close to the upper reaches of the Taieri River.
-This area is sparsely populated, but of historical note for its importance during the Central Otago Gold Rush of the 1860s.
-The townships of Ranfurly and Naseby lie in this area.
+This area is sparsely populated, but of historical note for its importance during the Otago gold rush of the 1860s.
+The townships of Ranfurly and Naseby also lie in this area.

 In the southeastern corner of Otago lies The Catlins, an area of rough hill country which geologically forms part of the Murihiku terrane, an accretion which extends inland through the Hokonui Hills in the Southland region.
 This itself forms part of a larger system known as the Southland Syncline, which links to similar formations in Nelson (offset by the Alpine Fault) and even in New Caledonia, 3500 km away.